shaunday/ToDos/Action Items.md

 ## Notes and Reminders

-* Check if task is locked or exists before allowing edits or saves
 * Track and simulate connection drops, reconnect logic, slow DB writes, and queue overflow
 * Be aware SignalR doesn’t guarantee message delivery, handle edge cases